 The complete instructions with helpful tips are in my book, but here’s the gist of it…yarn-wrap a larger Smoothfoam wreath, then paint a smaller one to nest inside and secure it with glue.
 Cover the smaller wreath with paper die-cut leaves, using straight pins.
 Cover a Smoothfoam egg with overlapping punched paper circles to create the pinecone and poke it into the wreath.
 Add a ribbon hanger and done!
 Try different color combinations to create the woodland of your own imagination.

 Gobble, gobble, gobble!
-Give your wattles a shake and get ready for Thanksgiving decorating.
+Give your wattles a shake and get ready for Thanksgiving decorating with these turkey craft projects.
 Every family gathering needs some crafty little Toms for the centerpiece, a hostess gift, place card holders or a sign of gratitude.
-These projects use some very creative ideas for the turkey feathers, from ribbons to popsicle sticks to coffee filters.
+These Thanksgiving arts and crafts projects use some very creative ideas for the turkey feathers, from ribbons to Popsicle sticks to coffee filters.
 Have fun!

 Turkey place cards